Ask customers about their go-to customer service channels for contacting any business, and you are likely to get ten different answers-

 A dedicated knowledge base can help with ticket deflection, which means that you can put a cap on your ticket volume and you would need fewer agents to handle the same number of customers.
 For instance, a single how-to video on your self-service portal can help you reduce a significant amount of support tickets over time.

-- Allows you to offer 24x7 customer service even when your business is closed
+- Provide 24×7 customer service even when your business is closed.

-- Reduce the number of support tickets (ticket volume) by up to 80%
+- Reduce the number of support tickets (ticket volume) by a significant proportion.

-- Creating a knowledge base requires a minimum investment
+- Creating a functional and SEO-friendly knowledge base requires less investment.

 5. Social Media